UreshiiPanda/KanjiGo/README.md

    MongoDB connect string with your MongoDB credentials. <br>
       ```
         PORT=8000
-        MONGODB_CONNECT_STRING=mongodb+srv://<username>:<password>@cluster0.vj6fual.mongodb.net/?retryWrites=true&w=majority
+        MONGO_DB_URI=mongodb+srv://<username>:<password>@cluster0.vj6fual.mongodb.net/?retryWrites=true&w=majority
         OPENAI_API_KEY="place your API key here"
       ```

       NOTE:  The package.json on the frontend has a proxy setup by default, please adjust this according to your own connection needs.
+The proxy is currently setup to connect to a Docker Container, so please change the proxy to the localhost proxy shown below in order to use it without Docker.
 Default ports are set to 8000 for the backend, and 3000 for the frontend. <br>
       ```json
           "proxy": "http://localhost:8000"
       ```